NguyenTri257/bus-ticket-booking-system/README.md

 All API requests go through the API Gateway at `http://localhost:3000`.
 The gateway routes requests to the appropriate microservice.

 #### Authentication

+All auth endpoints are proxied to the auth service:

 - `POST /auth/register` - Register new user
 - `POST /auth/login` - Login with email/phone